shiwanmenghuxiahuashan/webpack-demos/README.md

 $ npm run dev
 ```

-Now you don't need to write `index.html` by hand and don't have to open browser by yourself.
-Webpack did all these things for you.
+Now you don't need to write `index.html` by hand and don't have to open browser by yourself. webpack did all these things for you.

 ## Demo09: Environment flags ([source](https://github.com/ruanyf/webpack-demos/tree/master/demo09))